thechangelog/pipedream/docs/local_dev.md

 ## Interacting with and exploring inside the containers

-Exec into each of the containers to run commands locally
+Exec into each of the containers to run commands locally:

 ```bash
 docker exec -it --user root dev-varnish bash
 docker exec -it --user root dev-nginx bash
 ```

-If you need some additional tools inside the container
+If you need some additional tools inside the container:

 ```bash
 apt update && apt -y install curl net-tools vim iproute2 dnsutils procps iputils-ping
 ```

-Useful commands to use inside the Varnish container
+Useful commands to use inside the Varnish container:

 ```bash
 # swap out VCL configs (https://ma.ttias.be/reload-varnish-vcl-without-losing-cache-data/)
 TIME=$(date +%s)